CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 - add Nsight Performance Analysis at readme
 ### Feature Details
 ### Performance Analysis
-#### Find the optimized of each of implementation for minimal run time
+#### Find the optimized of each of implementation for minimal run time on GPU
+First, I choose array size = 2^26 to find the optimal block size.
+The reason is that stream generally comes in a large scale and if it is small size, then using cpu is rather fast.

+#### Optimal block Size for GPU native

 #### Compare all of these GPU Scan implementations (Naive, Work-Efficient, and Thrust) to the serial CPU version of Scan.
 Plot a graph of the comparison (with array size on the independent axis).